pognetwork/specification/specification/protocol/transactions/blocks.md

 # Transactions

-There are 4 different types of transactions:
+There are currently 4 different types of transactions:

 <!-- prettier-ignore-start -->
 === "Open"